pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 <a id="aHeaderMenuAnchor" data-header-menu="Docs"></a>

 **Important: Please read the terms and conditions of this Software-as-a-Service (SaaS) Subscription Agreement carefully before using this software.
-Pyronome Web Technologies, ("PYRONOME") is willing to license the use of the software (as defined below) to You as the individual, legal entity or company (referenced below as "the User") that will be using the software only on the condition that the User accepts all of the terms contained in this Agreement.
-This Agreement is a legal and enforceable contract between the User and PYRONOME.
-In any way indicating assent electronically, or by accessing the software, the User agrees to the terms and conditions of this Agreement.
-If the User does not agree to this Agreement, the User agrees not to use or access the Software and this SaaS Internet Site.**
+Pyronome Web Technologies, ("PYRONOME") is willing to license the use of the software (as defined below) to You as the individual, legal entity or company (referenced below as "the User") that will be using the software only on the condition that the User accepts all of the terms contained in this agreement.
+This agreement is a legal and enforceable contract between the User and PYRONOME.
+In any way indicating assent electronically, or by accessing the software, the User agrees to the terms and conditions of this agreement.
+If the User does not agree to this agreement, the User agrees not to use or access the Software and this SaaS Internet Site.**

 ## 1. Software-as-a-Service (SaaS) Terms of Use

 1.1.
-Subject to the terms and conditions of this Agreement, PYRONOME agrees to make the PYRONOME software (including SaaS platform access and SaaS application) available to the User with the software as a Service (SaaS) approach for the fee of subscription options.
+Subject to the terms and conditions of this agreement, PYRONOME agrees to make the PYRONOME software (including SaaS platform access and SaaS application) available to the User with the software as a Service (SaaS) approach for the fee of subscription options.
 Its interface, database, and accompanying documents (collectively "Software") are available starting from the release date, which has been identified, explained, and determined to be available online.
 By visiting the software's website and registering and logging in with user information, the USER becomes a registered user of PYRONOME platform.

 1.2.
-If the User is agreeing to this Agreement on behalf of a company or other legal entity, User represents that it has the authority to bind such entity to this Agreement.
+If the User is agreeing to this agreement on behalf of a company or other legal entity, User represents that it has the authority to bind such entity to this agreement.

 1.3.
 The USER agrees and acknowledges that PYRONOME has the right to partially or entirely update (add/edit/delete) on the website, the software, and legal documents (e.g., user agreement, terms of use, privacy policy, etc.) without any prior notice.
 The USER accepts and undertakes to use the software and this website, taking into account the most current User Agreement terms available.
-The USER is responsible for regularly reviewing this Agreement and the terms and conditions it contains.
+The USER is responsible for regularly reviewing this agreement and the terms and conditions it contains.

 1.4.
 After completing the registration process, the USER can access the software via the website.
 The user ID and password, specified during registration, are required to log on to the platform website.
 The USER can access the software based on the "session-specific" login approach.
 More than one person can use the software with a single USER license.
 However, only one person can use the software at a time.

 1.5.
 If the Software is provided as an upgrade, patch or update to an earlier licensed release of the Software, then User must have a valid license to use such earlier release of the same version as the upgrade to install or use the upgrade.
-All Software being upgraded is deemed to be part of the Software and is subject to this Agreement.
+All Software being upgraded is deemed to be part of the Software and is subject to this agreement.

 ## 2. License Grant

 2.1.
 PYRONOME hereby grants to the USER, a non-exclusive, non-transferable license.
-This license includes uses for business purposes, subject to the terms of this Agreement.
+This license includes uses for business purposes, subject to the terms of this agreement.

 2.2.
 Within the PYRONOME platform, each component developed and included in the software by third parties may have its special license terms.
-These special license terms cannot suspend, stop, or repeal some or all of the terms in this Agreement in any way.
+These special license terms cannot suspend, stop, or repeal some or all of the terms in this agreement in any way.
 The special license terms considered as an extension to the user agreement, terms of use, and privacy policy.
-In case of conflict between user agreement, terms of use, privacy policy, and these special license terms of components developed by third parties, the terms of this Agreement apply.
+In case of conflict between user agreement, terms of use, privacy policy, and these special license terms of components developed by third parties, the terms of this agreement apply.

 2.3.
 Special license terms for components developed by third parties within the PYRONOME platform are valid only when the respective component is used for source code generation.
 Special license terms for unused components do not apply.